Public Services and Procurement Canada Asbestos Management Standard

 - A person or entity who performs work for and/or supplies services to the owner for monetary compensation, either by undertaking the work alone, by employing one or more workers, or by contracting the services of one or more workers.

-- A person who has the responsibility for day to day supervision of other employees, for example assigns work, sets priorities, assesses performance, and approves or recommends approval of leave.
+- A person who has the responsibility for day to day supervision of other employees, e.g. assigns work, sets priorities, assesses performance, and approves or recommends approval of leave.

 - Any place where an employee is engaged in work for the department.